drhelius/grpc-demo/README.md

 - Installed Namespace: openshift-operators
 - Approval Strategy: Automatic

-### Create project istio-system
+### Create istio-system project

-With all four operators installed in your cluster you are ready to deploy Istio.
+With all four required operators installed in your cluster you are ready to deploy Istio.

 First create a namespace for the control plane, the name `istio-system` is recommended: